-Bring Puzzles off the Floor and Onto the Wall
+Bring Puzzles Off the Floor and Onto the Wall

 With four little children who love puzzles, floor space can be at a premium.
-Stepping over four-feet floor puzzles featuring dinosaurs or safari animals, crawling to find a missing piece, or asking the kids to take apart and put away their latest accomplishments are all less-than-ideal realities.
+Stepping over four-foot floor puzzles featuring dinosaurs or safari animals, crawling to find a missing piece, or asking the kids to take apart and put away their latest accomplishments are all less-than-ideal realities.

 When a friend mentioned magnetizing the puzzles to use on a wall, I jumped at the idea.
 Magnetizing puzzles is surprisingly easy and insanely practical, especially for busy households.
 All of the pieces stay neatly on the wall, the completed puzzles can be quite beautiful, and the whole thing can be slid around fairly easily.
 Even better, the kids remain occupied in a constructive way with no mess!

 - Adhesive magnetic sheets

 There are many different types of puzzles, but we will limit ourselves to creating a magnetic floor puzzle and a magnetic wooden puzzle.
 Because kids love magnets, these two types make excellent choices.
 They are thick, and large-pieced varieties can be found.
 Whatever you choose needs to be durable enough to withstand repeated play.

 Other good candidates are wooden-peg puzzles or shape sorters, especially those that involve numbers and alphabets.
 The downside of using peg puzzles of this nature is that the shape-sorting functionality is lost on the wall.
 However, it is a terrific way to make your puzzles multi-task:

 - Use them as puzzles for little ones.

 - Use the pieces as magnetic toys as the child develops.

 - Use them for pretend play or to teach counting and spelling for older children.
 You may need to add a chalkboard layer to your wall for this option.